Carpal Tunnel Syndrome (cont.)

 How is carpal tunnel syndrome diagnosed?

 The diagnosis is strongly suggested when a nerve conduction velocity test is abnormal.
 This test involves measuring the rate of speed of electrical impulses as they travel down a nerve.
 In carpal tunnel syndrome, the impulse slows as it crosses through the carpal tunnel.
-A test of muscles of the extremity, electromyogram (EMG), is sometimes performed to exclude or detect other conditions that might mimic carpal tunnel syndrome.
+A test of muscles of the extremity, electromyogram (EMG), is sometimes performed with the nerve conduction velocity test to exclude or detect other conditions that might mimic carpal tunnel syndrome.

 Blood tests may be performed to identify medical conditions associated with carpal tunnel syndrome.
 These tests include thyroid hormone levels, complete blood counts, and blood sugar and protein analysis.
 X-ray tests of the wrist and hand might also be helpful to identify abnormalities of the bones and joints of the wrist.